-Erik Brown, AM '08, completed his field placement at Children's Memorial Hospital and is currently working at a research institute that conducts studies related to urban education and reform within the Chicago Public School system.
+Eric Brown, AM '08, completed his field placement at Children's Memorial Hospital and is currently working at a research institute that conducts studies related to urban education and reform within the Chicago Public School system.

 Tawakalitu Jogunosimi Mitchell, AM '01, used her experience at SSA to help her succeed as an administrator in educational institutions and other public and social service agencies